-Auto-filing can take documents from the FDA inbox, Manage Imports, Print to FileHold, the Microsoft Office integration, the Add Document Wizard, and the WebCap scanner inbox, and file them into the appropriate folders based on predefined values.
+Auto-filing makes it possible add a file to FileHold and simply select the auto-file option to place it in the correct location.
+Auto-filing can take documents from the FDA inbox, Manage Imports, Print to FileHold, the Microsoft Office integration, the Add Document Wizard, and the WebCap scanner inbox, and file them into the appropriate folders using information like metadata field values to determine the correct library location.
 This feature helps reduce misfiling and enables faster mass importation of documents.

 - Enable the auto-filing feature globally

-- Enable auto-filing on the schema and set the auto-filing script
+- Enable auto-filing on the document schema and set the auto-filing template or script

-There are three ways to create auto-filing scripts:
+There are three ways to create auto-filing rules:

 To enable auto-filing globally

 - In Web Client, go to Administration Panel > Library Configuration> Settings > General.